seanthelam/seanthelam/README.md

 Hi!
 My name is Sean Lam, a sophomore at Colorado College double majoring in Physics and Chemistry.
 I am interested in Astrophysics, Condensed Matter Physics, Physical Chemistry, and Quantum/Functional Materials.

 - :electron: I am working as a Research Intern at Northwestern University under Dr. Roberto dos Reis in the VPD Group, exploring quantum algorithms, machine learning, and electron microscopy.
 I am interested in seeing how I can apply quantum machine learning to enhance microscopy data analysis and simulation.
+- :atom: I am also a Physical Chemistry Researcher at Colorado College under Dr. Sally Meyer, developing Non-Born Oppenheimer Approximations.
-- :telescope: I also work as a Astrophysics Research Assistant at Colorado College under Dr. Dhanesh Krishnarao, developing <i><b>pyonized</b></i>, a Python package for modeling diffused ionized gas (DIG) in four dimensions.
+- :telescope: I worked as a Astrophysics Research Assistant at Colorado College under Dr. Dhanesh Krishnarao, developing <i><b>pyonized</b></i>, a Python package for modeling diffused ionized gas (DIG) in four dimensions.
 I am super interested in understanding the chemical composition and dynamics of the ISM.
 - :running_shirt_with_sash: Outside of academics, I am an NCAA D3 Track & Field Athlete, specialized in sprints, hurdles, and triple jump.
 I also focus on mental health advocacy through Morgan's Message, volunteer as a multimedia content creator for WITHUS, and more.

 <div id="badges">